-The 2007 Vicarious is a unique red blend including the majority varietal being Cabernet Sauvignon as well as smaller amounts of Petite Sirah, Cabernet Franc, Syrah and Merlot.
-This wine will be released in October 2009.
+The 2007 Modus Operandi Vicarious is a unique red blend including the majority varietal being Cabernet Sauvignon as well as smaller amounts of Petite Sirah, Cabernet Franc, Syrah and Merlot.
+This wine was released in October 2009.
 It is a wine that over delivers for the price.
-It is a soft and voluptuous wine that is extremely dark in color.
+It is a soft and voluptuous bottling which is extremely dark in color.
 In our opinion, this is the type of wine that will probably appeal to a wide variety of palates.
-It shows dark berry fruit, dark chocolate and is a good candidate to pair with something gamey or something BBQ’d.
+It shows dark berry fruit, dark chocolate and is a good candidate to pair with something gamey or something BBQed.
 Rounded dusty tannins anchor the pleasing finish.

 Collectors take notice: an extremely unique and rare wine is the Modus Operandi Collection Series wine.
-For three years in a row at a wine dinner Jason asked the proprietor of Tonnellerie Sylvain, Jean-Luc Sylvain if he would sell him a extremely limited production barrel called Collection.
-After describing the special attributes of how he would make and market this wine, i.e, it would be see extended barrel aging, special bottling etc – Jean-Luc relented.
+For three years in a row at a wine dinner Jason asked the proprietor of Tonnellerie Sylvain, Jean-Luc Sylvain if he would sell him an extremely limited production barrel called Collection.
+After describing the special attributes of how he would make and market this wine, i.e., it would be seeing extended barrel aging, special bottling etc. – Jean-Luc relented.

 Also of note is Jason’s Sauvignon Blanc made it to the White House.
 It was served at President Obama’s first State Dinner for the Prime Minister of India.